Being Present To Pleasure

 Let's start with the easy part.
 Remember we're dealing with physical and mental distractions here.
 Physical distractions are within your complete control, so try to minimize them.

-Make sure your work phone is turned off and ideally not in the same room.
+Turn off your work phone, or put it in another room.
+No one wants to see a message pop up from your work colleague mid-way through sex.
 The same goes for your laptop, work clothes and even the smallest hint of work-related conversation.
-Remember, out of sight is out of mind.
-So try to eliminate and minimize anything that could distract you.
+Remember, out of sight is out of mind!
+So try to eliminate or minimize anything that could distract you.

 Of course, dialing down the mental distraction isn't quite so simple.
-So we'd recommend having both a long-term and a short-term strategy here.
+So this next will require a bit more time and attention.

-The long-term strategy is all about building your ability to focus on sensation.
-You can do this through traditional meditation and mindfulness practices.
+The long-term strategy is all about building your ability to focus on sensation and stay sexually present.
+Some people use traditional meditation and mindfulness practices.
 Or you can simply build it into your daily life.
-Spend 30 seconds in the shower every day, focusing on the sensation of water against your skin.
-Or the sensation of brushing your teeth.
-Or feeling the wind on your face.
-You get the idea.
+We like to recommend to our users that they spend 30 seconds in the shower every day, focusing on the sensation of water against their skin.
+You can also do this while brushing your teeth!
+Whatever works for you.

 TTP: Temperature, Texture & Pressure